 2. Excessive speeding

-Public feedback, along with technical considerations and City policies and guidelines will be considered in decisions to be made by staff and City Council.
+Public feedback, along with technical considerations and City policies and guidelines are considered in forming staff recommendations.
+The decision on whether to adopt these recommendations will be made by East York Community Council.

 The Flemingdon Streets Park project area is located between Eglinton Avenue East to the north, Don Mills Road to the west, the east branch of the Don River to the east and Overlea Boulevard at Don Mills Road to the south.